polartron/ss13-paradise-genetics/README.md

 # Workflow

-Potassium Iodine or Penetic Acid is very useful to lower your humanoids radiation and your own.
+Potassium Iodine or Pentetic Acid is very useful to lower your humanoids radiation and your own.
 You will be injecting yourself with Structural Enzymes a lot.

 1. Get a medbot from robotics.